STRHunter/TRIM/Readme.txt

 *****************************************************************************************************
 Trainig the classifier TRIMEC

+C source code: TRIMEC_train.c
+Executable code: TRIMEC_train

 Note: Although this step is not a requirement to use the TRIMEC, for interested users we are providing the process to train the TRIMEC.
-User can skip this step.
+User can skip this step and use the 'TRIMEC' to identify taxa of a genome.

 i) What is does ?

-  This code was used to train the TRIMEC.
+  This code is used to train the TRIMEC.
 However, it is not essential to run the taxa identification utility.
 We have uploaded and provided the instruction about how to use pre-built training in the taxa identification section.
 So user can skip this steps.

 ii)  System commands to do the task

-To compile the source code 'Bagging_classifier_v1_Building.c': $gcc Bagging_classifier_v1_Building.c -lm -o TRIM_classifier_Bulder
+To compile the source code 'TRIMEC_train.c': $gcc TRIMEC_train.c -lm -o TRIMEC_train

-To run the executable file 'TRIM':   $./TRIM_classifier_Bulder
+To run the executable file 'TRIMEC_train':   $./TRIMEC_train

 The output of the runtime instance used to create the file 'Bagging_claffifier_k=7.txt':